cemkoc/dotfiles-1/README.md

 - [Spotify] because every coder is at least a part-time audiophile
 - [Sublime Text 3] with [SoDaReloaded theme] for coding all the things
 - [Quick Look Plugins] from someone awesome
-- [Zsh] as your shell with the following:
+- [Zsh] as your shell with the following powerful features:
     - **ZERO DEPENDENCIES!**
-    - Auto-completion
+    - `z` to allow [jumping between directories](http://habd.as/installing-using-rupaz/)
-    - Sexy syntax highlighting and translucency
+    - `rm` moves file to the OS X trash
     - Automatic setting up of terminal tab / window title to current dir
-    - `rm` moves file to the OS X trash
+    - Sexy syntax highlighting and translucency
-    - `z` to allow [jumping between directories](http://habd.as/installing-using-rupaz/)
+    - Auto-completion
     - A bunch of useful functions:
         - `extract archive.tar.bz` — unpack any archive (supports many extensions)
         - `ram safari` — show app RAM usage